 Another extra benefit is increasing the quality of your social media content altogether.
 Since you are committed to only publishing top-notch blog content, by using it on social media you’ll have top-notch content here as well.

 Your posts will not become part of the noise and you’ll see more comments, shares and clicks (people love sharing great content).

 #34.
 It creates more opportunity for your business to be discovered

-As mentioned before, the more pages your website has, the more chances it has to rank in search engines.
-Search engines need fresh content that they can index every day and increase your chance of being discovered in searches.
+As mentioned before, the more pages your website has, the more chances it has to rank up in search engines.
+Search engines need fresh content to index every day, which increases your opportunities for being discovered in searches.

 But you probably only have 3-7 pages on your website and chances are that you are not updating them very often (think about how many times you have updated your “Home” page over the past 12 months).